shiming-chen/TransZero_pp/README.md

 # TransZero

+Anonymous codes for the paper "*TransZero: Attribute-guided Transformer for Zero-Shot Learning*" submitted to AAAI 2022.
+Note that this repository includes the following materials for testing and checking our results reported in our paper:

+1. the trained model
+2. test scripts
+3. more visualization of attention maps.

+**Once our paper is accepted, we will release all codes of this work**.

 ![](figs/pipeline.png)

-Codes for the paper "TransZero: Attribute-guided Transformer for Zero-Shot Learning" submitted to AAAI 2022.
-Note that this repository includes the trained model and test scripts, which is used for testing and checking our results reported in our paper.
-Once our paper is accepted, we will release all codes of this work.

 # Usage of Testing Codes
 ## Preparing Dataset and Model